Brokerage APIs

 Tradier Brokerage

 Tradier Brokerage (https://tradier.com/) is our preferred solution for many reasons.
 First of all, their business was built around their API.
 When they started their business, Tradier did not have its own platform and all connections to the API had the highest priority.
 Thus, the Tradeir Broker API is robust and reliable.
-In contrast, TD Ameritrade and Interactive Brokers restrict data consumption to their APIs (more about that below).
+In contrast, Charles Schwab and Interactive Brokers restrict data consumption to their APIs (more about that below).
 Tradier does not.
 This is why we recommend Tradier to our members.

 Opening An Account